jondrews/minesweeper-ai/README.md

-# minesweeper-ai
+# 💥 minesweeper-ai
-An implementation of the classic minesweeper game, with an AI agent
+**An implementation of the classic minesweeper game, with an AI agent**

 ![Screenshot of minesweeper-ai](./minesweeper-screenshot.jpg)

-I completed this project as part CS50AI, Havard University's course in Artificial Intelligence in Python.
+I completed this project as part of [CS50AI](https://cs50.harvard.edu/ai/2020/), Harvard University's course in Artificial Intelligence in Python.
 Project requirements and key deliverables may be viewed [here](https://cs50.harvard.edu/ai/2020/projects/1/minesweeper/).
 I implemented the AI logic in `minesweeper.py`, while the file `runner.py` was created by CS50AI staff and provided as part of the project brief.
 I have made one minor modification to the staff's code in `runner.py`, as commented at the head of the file.

-Game moves may be played by a human, or an AI agent may be invoked to make a move.
-My implementation of the AI agent uses propositional logic to analyse the agent's knowledge of any revealed game cells, and infer the state of un-revealed cells when possible.
+Game moves may be played either by a human or an AI agent.
+My implementation of the AI agent uses propositional logic to analyse the agent's knowledge acquired from all revealed game cells, and infer the state of un-revealed cells when possible.

 ### To run:
 ```bash